-The last full external valuation was at 31 March 2022.
-Subsequent management reviews have compared forecast earnings before interest, tax and depreciation (EBITDA) against the EBITDA used for the full external valuation to assess any required revaluation to the share value at 31 March 2024.
-No change to the valuation was considered necessary.
+Subsequent management reviews have considered earnings before interest, tax and depreciation (EBITDA) to assess whether any upward revaluation is required.
+This has resulted in an increase to the share value at 31 March 2025 of £7.672m.

-The upper and lower limits for the fair value, established at the last full valuation, have been increased at 31 March 2024 based on EBITDA forecasts and the current value reflected on the Balance Sheet is within the revised parameters.
-The estimation of these upper and lower limits is sensitive to the accuracy of the EBITDA forecasts used.
-Sensitivity analysis shows that the current value would still be within acceptable parameters if the EDITDA projection was to either increase or decrease by 5%.
+The upper and lower limits for the fair value, established at the last full valuation, have been increased at 31 March 2025 based on actual EBITDA performance and the value reflected on the Balance Sheet is within the revised parameters.
+Sensitivity analysis shows that the current value would still be within these revised parameters if it was to either increase or decrease by 5%.
+The estimation of these upper and lower limits relies on the assumption that there is a correlation between EBITDA and fair value.